aras-p/glsl-optimizer/src/gallium/docs/source/screen.rst

 * ``MAX_PREDICATE_REGISTERS``: XXX
 * ``MAX_COMBINED_SAMPLERS``: The total number of samplers accessible from the vertex and fragment shader, inclusive.
+* ``MAX_CONST_BUFFERS``: Maximum number of constant buffers that can be bound to any shader stage using ``set_constant_buffer``.
+If 0 or 1, the pipe will only permit binding one constant buffer per shader, and the shaders will not permit two-dimensional access to constants.
+* ``MAX_CONST_BUFFER_SIZE``: Maximum byte size of a single constant buffer.

 The floating-point capabilities: